eslint/eslint/docs/src/extend/custom-rules.md

 ## The Context Object

-The `context` object is the argument of the callback function in the `create` property of a custom rule.
+The `context` object is the only argument of the `create` method in a rule.
 For example:

 ```js
 // customRule.js